The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Including Heat Flux into the shock hydrodynamic predictions

 \section{Including Heat Flux into the shock hydrodynamic predictions}

-We incorporate the cancellation of the heat and enthalpy fluxes in the upstream region into the jump conditions by splitting the pressure term into the sum of two terms, the thermal (gas) and the non-thermal pressure, $P_g$ and $P_{cr}$, respectively.
-Note that the total mass density and bulk flow are not appreciably altered by the non-thermal particles, as can be seen in Fig.~\ref{fig:M} and the first panel of Fig.~\ref{fig:avg_jumps}.
-This substitution will modify the jump conditions in two key ways.
+Note that the total mass density and bulk flow are not appreciably altered by the non-thermal particles, as can be seen in panel (a) of Figure~\ref{fig:avg_jumps}.
+The enthalpy/heat flux cancellation will modify the jump conditions in two key ways.
 First, the pressure in Eq.~\ref{eq:momentum} (the momentum flux equation) is only the thermal pressure $P_g$.
-This is the case because the pressure of the non-thermal population is the same upstream and downstream of the shock, as they are free to pass the shock with impunity.
+This is because the pressure of the non-thermal population is the same in the upstream and downstream very close to the shock, as they are free to pass the shock with impunity (as demonstrated by Figure~\ref{fig:Pnt} in the Appendix~\ref{apdx:QPflux}).
 Second, the heat flux density is removed from Eq.~\ref{eq:energy} along with the non-thermal enthalpy flux density in the upstream region.
-This leaves a non-thermal contribution to the enthalpy flux density in the downstream side of the equation (see Eq.~\ref{eq:AEflux} in Appendix~\ref{sec:jumpheatbal}), which acts as an energy sink.
-The non-thermal particles contribute to the pressure in the downstream region, but not in the upstream region.
+This leaves a non-thermal contribution to the enthalpy flux density in the downstream side of the equation, which acts as an energy sink.
+Combining these conditions yields the following set of equations:

+Here the ``1'' corresponds to the roughly constant values upstream beyond roughly $50 d_i$, and ``2'' to the downstream region. $\Gamma = 5/3$ is the non-relativistic, adiabatic index, which holds for any isotropic distribution function, as motivated by Figure~\ref{fig:M}~(b) and (c).
+Note that the non-thermal particles contribute their pressure to the energy equation in the downstream region but not in the upstream region, or in any other equation.
 Physically, this increases the compressibility of the shock, causing the shock to slow down.
+The derivation starting form the Vlasov equation, splitting the ``thermal'' and ``non-thermal'' terms leading to Eq.~\ref{eq:Eflux} is provided in detail in Appendix~\ref{apdx:jumpheatbal}.

-We can explicitly solve for the compression ratio using the modified jump conditions with the inclusion of the normalized non-thermal pressure $\xi$, and the exact solution is derived in Appendix~\ref{sec:jumpheatbal} (Eq.~\ref{eq:r:apdx}).
-However the prediction can be simplified in the limit of realistic non-thermal efficiencies ($\xi \sim 0.1$):
+We can explicitly solve for the compression ratio using the modified jump conditions with the inclusion of the normalized non-thermal pressure $\xi$, and the exact solution is derived in Appendix~\ref{apdx:jumpheatbal} (Eq.~\ref{eq:r:apdx}).
+However, the prediction can be simplified in the limit of realistic non-thermal efficiencies ($\xi \sim 0.1$) for parallel shocks: